 Abstract

-The clock gene Period3 (Per3) has been recently demonstrated to affect circadian expression of various genes in variety of tissues including heart.
-Alterations in the circadian patterns of variety of circulatory functions are frequently observed in cardiovascular diseases.
-No studies of Per3 gene on chronic heart failure (CHF) patients have been conducted so far, therefore we investigated the effect of variable number tandem repeat (VNTR) polymorphism Per3 on CHF.
+The clock gene Period3 (Per3) has been recently demonstrated to affect circadian expression of various genes in a variety of tissues including the heart.
+Alterations in the circadian patterns of a variety of circulatory functions are frequently observed in cardiovascular diseases.
+No studies of Per3 gene on chronic heart failure (CHF) patients have been conducted to date, therefore we investigated the effect of variable number tandem repeat (VNTR) polymorphism Per3 on CHF.

 The study subjects (371 patients of Caucasian origin with CHF and 332 healthy controls) were genotyped for Per3 VNTR polymorphism using an allele-specific PCR.
 No significant differences in genotype or Per3 VNTR allele frequencies were observed when comparing CHF cases and control (pg = 0.30, pa = 0.52); moreover, no significant differences were observed when comparing CHF cases according to their etiology (pg = 0.87, pa = 0.91).
-In the multivariate regression modeling, no predictive function of VNTR Per3 polymorphism on ejection fraction or NYHA class, hyperlipidaemia or type II diabetes risk was observed.
+In the multivariate regression modeling, no predictive function of VNTR Per3 polymorphism on ejection fraction or NYHA class, hyperlipidaemia, or type II diabetes risk was observed.

-Based on the results of the presented study, we do not consider the Per3 VNTR polymorphism a major risk factor for chronic heart failure or a factor modulating severity of the CHF in the investigated Caucasian population.
+Based on the results of the presented study, we do not consider the Per3 VNTR polymorphism to be a major risk factor for chronic heart failure, or a factor modulating severity of the CHF in the investigated Caucasian population.

 Jolana

 Despite the lack of precise knowledge of signaling pathways of all components integrated in clock machinery, it has been experimentally proven on mammals that mutations in the “core clock genes “ may lead to changes in circadian rhythmicity, disturbance of sleep-wake cycles and also affecting heart control and blood pressure [10,11].
-Period 3 (Per3), one of the key components of the negative limb of human clock system, the member of Period protein family, described first in Drosophila [12], was recently associated with metabolic dysfunctions.
+Period 3 (Per3), one of the key components of the negative limb of human clock system, the member of Period protein family, first described in Drosophila [12], was recently associated with metabolic dysfunctions.
 According to the functional studies, deletion of Per3 in mice, has a mild influence on circadian activity [13].
-However, in human several mutations in Per3 has been described to affect sleeping homeostasis and mood disorders [14-17].
-Among the most surveyed Per3 polymorphisms in the last five years is the biallelic length change near the putative phosphorylation site of exon 18 composed of 4 or 5 indirect repeats.
+However, in humans several mutations in Per3 have been described as affecting sleep homeostasis and mood disorders [14-17].
+Among the most surveyed Per3 polymorphisms in the last five years is the biallelic length change near the putative phosphorylation site of exon 18, which is composed of 4 or 5 indirect repeats.
 Numerous studies have linked this VNTR polymorphism to overall control of autonomic balance during sleep and wake cycles and indirectly to cardiac autonomic control [2,18-20].

-However, little is known regarding exact clock mechanism in cardiovascular biology and circadian rhythms in the heart have not yet been characterized at the transcriptional level, several studies show clock genes have important function in myocardial contractile function and metabolism.
-Experiments in this area conducted to date involve mostly manipulations of the light-dark cycle of mice clock mutants and their influence on myocardial functions [21, 22].
+However, little is known regarding exact clock mechanism in cardiovascular biology.
+While circadian rhythms in the heart have not yet been characterized at the transcriptional level, several studies show clock genes have are important in myocardial contractile function and metabolism.
+Experiments in this area, conducted to date, involve mostly manipulations of the light-dark cycle of mice clock mutants and their influence on myocardial functions [21, 22].
 Possible imbalance or impairment in clock mechanism within the cardiomyocyte may alter the cardiac metabolism and function and thus increase the susceptibility of cardiovascular diseases.
 Therefore, we have chosen Per3 gene and decided to investigate the differences in allelic representation of VNTR polymorphism among subject with chronic heart failure (CHF).